Lesson plans.

 Lesson 4: Doing good in secret.

 Matthew 6:1-4 - Jesus taught his followers not to do good deeds just to be noticed by others.
-When giving to those in need, they shouldn’t act like show-offs who only want attention and praise.
-If they give just to impress people, that will be their only reward.
-Instead, Jesus taught them to give quietly and privately.
-God sees what is done is secret and will reward it.
+When giving to those in need, they shouldn’t show off what they’re doing or loudly announce it for everyone to see and hear.
+If they do this, then the praise of others will be their only reward.
+Instead, Jesus taught them to give quietly and privately, because God sees what is done in secret and will reward it.

 Lesson 3: Turning the other cheek.